warlocksmurf/ctf-challenges/README.md

 # CTF challenges
+A collection of CTF challenges I've created for local events including forensics, OSINT, reverse engineering, cryptography, misc and blockchain 🚩

+*The difficulty of a challenge is inherently subjective, as it depends on individual skill levels, experience, and personal preferences.
+What may seem easy to one participant could be incredibly challenging for another.
+In a competition setting, the difficulty is calibrated to suit the target audience, ensuring an engaging and competitive experience for each participant.*

 ## Table of Contents
 - [SunCTF 2024](#sunctf-2024)
 - [GCTF 2024](#gctf-2024)
 - [EQCTF 2025](#eqctf-2025)

 ## SunCTF 2024
 |Name|Category|Difficulty|Attachment|
 |---|---|---|---|
 |Baby Shark|Forensics|Easy|[Files + Solution](sunway-ctf-2024/forensics_babyshark/)|